-February is Black History Month – a celebration of Black achievement and the enormous role African Americans have played in shaping U.S. history.
-The influence of African Americans in Loudoun has been just as pronounced.
-Here we look at five Loudoun towns and villages and the influence Black residents have had on their character and development.
-We also profile several dynamic Black Loudoun entrepeneurs who are helping drive the commerce and creativity of DC’s Wine Country® today.
+February is Black History Month – a celebration of Black achievement and a time to recognize the central role African Americans have had in shaping U.S. history and culture.
+Here, we highlight some events in Loudoun that will commemorate the occasion, and we take a look into five Loudoun towns and villages and the influence Black residents had on their character and development.

 Famous for its picturesque streets, handsome architecture and stylish bars and restaurants, county seat Leesburg is also a treasure trove of African American history easily accessible to the visitor.
 The Thomas Balch Library, a National Underground Railroad Network to Freedom Site built in 1922, documents the history and genealogy of the county, including the African American experience.
 It has a reading room named for Howard Clark, co-founder of the Loudoun County Emancipation Association.
-In the heart of town is Loudoun County Courthouse, another Railroad Network to Freedom site.
+In the heart of town is Loudoun County Courthouse, another Underground Railroad Network to Freedom site.
 In 1933, Charles Hamilton Houston became the first African American attorney to argue a major case in a Southern courtroom here, earning him the sobriquet “The man who killed Jim Crow.”
+At Oatlands Historic House and Gardens south of Leesburg two Civil War Trails markers relate the experiences of African Americans on the property.
 Visit Leesburg.gov to download the Leesburg African American History walking tour app to learn more.

 After the Civil War, G Street, south of East Main, became a thriving African American neighborhood.
 In 1879 African American icon Frederick Douglass – social reformer, abolitionist, orator, writer and statesman – spoke to a crowd of 2,000 near here, the site of what is today’s Bush Tabernacle.
 In 1910 the neighborhood expanded when the Loudoun County Emancipation Association bought 10 acres at A Street and 20th, establishing Lincoln Park.
 Baseball fields, a tabernacle and horse and colt show sprung up.
 In 1948 Purcellville’s first elementary school for African Americans (today’s Carver Senior Center) was built.
 Purcellville’s most famous son could be choreographer Billy Pierce (1890-1933), who went on to establish his own dance school on Broadway in New York City, taught Fred Astaire and helped inspire the Harlem Renaissance.
 He is credited with inventing the Black Bottom dance that would surpass the Charleston for popularity in the Roaring Twenties.

 Founded by Quakers in 1733, Waterford was home to many freedmen as early as the turn of the 19th Century.
 Waterford sided with the Union in the Civil War, establishing the Loudoun Rangers cavalry unit, which fought with the North.
 At least one Waterford freedman, Daniel Minor, enlisted; others joined different Union regiments.
-In 1866, a local Quaker sold property on Second Street to “the colored people of Waterford and vicinity,” who established a one-room schoolhouse and church, which operated until 1957.
+In 1866, a local Quaker sold property on Second Street to Blacks living in and around Waterford who then established a one-room schoolhouse and church, which operated until 1957.
 Today the school is part of the Waterford Foundation’s Second Street School Living History Program for fourth grade visitors.
 On Bond Street, African Americans built the John Wesley Church in 1892 opposite Janney’s Mill.
 It still stands and is slated to become a museum for the Loudoun Freedom Center.
 Visit the Waterford Foundation in the Old School building on Fairfax Street to pick up a copy of “Share with Us, Waterford, Virginia’s African-American Experience” by renowned local author Bronwen Souders.